verrazzano/docs/content/en/docs/customize/opensearch.md

         }
 }
 ```
+{{< /clipboard >}}
-With this, new indices that match `verrazzano-application-myapp*` index pattern will be created with three shards and two replicas and other indices that don't match will continue to be created with default number of shards and replicas.
+With this example, new indices that match the `verrazzano-application-myapp*` index pattern will be created with three shards and two replicas, and other indices that don't match will continue to be created with the default number of shards and replicas.
-For more information on index templates, see the [Opensearch index templates ](https://opensearch.org/docs/latest/opensearch/index-templates/).
+For more information, see [Index templates ](https://opensearch.org/docs/latest/opensearch/index-templates/) in the OpenSearch documentation.